bec-archer/SR80-Manuals/user-manual.md

 #### Finding or Adding a Customer

 At the top of the form, the **Customer** field comes first.
-Start typing a customer's name or phone number.
-Matching customers will appear below the search field as you type.
+Start typing a customer's name, the company they work for, or their phone number — any one of those will pull up matching customers below the search field as you type.
 Tap a result to select them.
+Searching by company name is handy when you remember the business but not the contact (e.g. typing "Action Mobile RV" surfaces every customer linked to that company).

 If the customer isn't in the system yet, tap **+ Add New Customer** to create one.
 The new customer form includes: